zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 We will execute a `BulkMerge` on a list that contains **1** new customer and **2** existing customers.

 With the following **BulkOptions**:
 - `UseAudit`: To enable the audit feature
 - `AuditEntries`: To retrieve audit entries

+This example will be performed with the following **BulkOptions**:
+- `UseAudit`: To enable the audit feature
+- `AuditEntries`: To retrieve audit entries